Tour Length

 “Unless you’re on a self-drive trip, on your Lake Nakuru budget safari you can expect to be driven around in a minibus or a 4WD vehicle.
 You’ll see the white minibuses in parks all over Kenya, and they’re a good option for parks like Lake Nakuru where you never have to go too far off-road.
 Specially adapted for safaris, they have a pop-up roof: you stand on the seats and have a great view of the animals and surrounding landscape.
 Depending on the size of your traveling party, you might also be driven around in a 4WD vehicle.
 Self-drive budget safaris are not very common in Kenya, certainly when compared to group budget tours, but they are possible.
 If you are self-driving, you’ll drive a rental 4WD vehicle.
 Unlike in other countries, you’ll usually be given camping equipment, rather than an adapted 4WD camping vehicle.”

 “Lake Nakuru is a small and very popular park, which means that it can be difficult to avoid the crowds.
 One thing you can do is stay at one of the campsites inside the park boundaries.
-There aren’t many accommodation choices inside the park, so most visitors stay in the nearby town of Nakuru.
-While they’re still queueing to enter the park around dawn, you can already be out exploring, giving you a precious head start for around an hour before things get crowded.
-Another way to avoid the crowds is to visit outside the busy high season months (which run from July to March).
+There aren’t many accommodations inside the park, so most visitors stay in the nearby town of Nakuru.
+While they’re still queuing to enter the park around dawn, you can already be out exploring, giving you a precious head start for around an hour before things get crowded.
+Another way to avoid the crowds is to visit outside the busy high season months (which run from July to February).
 The only downside to doing this is that April and May are the months with the highest average rainfall.
 June can be an excellent (and slightly quieter) month to visit.”

 2Should I camp or stay in cheap lodging on a budget safari in Lake Nakuru NP?

-“Apart from one exception, the only option if you want to stay inside the park is to camp.
+“Apart from one exception, the only option for budget travelers who want to stay inside the park is to camp.
 For such a small park, Lake Nakuru has a good number of campsites, most of which are close to the lake.
 The public campsites have basic facilities that include a shower-and-toilet building, as well as cooking facilities and a shared dining area.
 The special campsites (which should be for your traveling party alone) are bush camping experiences, with no facilities.
 The only cheap lodging inside the park is the Wildlife Club of Kenya Guesthouse, a tidy cottage near the lake with simple rooms, shared bathrooms, a kitchen and a lounge.
-If you don’t mind staying outside the park, the adjacent town of Nakuru has a big range of cheap and affordable accommodation.
+If you don’t mind staying outside the park, the adjacent town of Nakuru has a big range of cheap and affordable accommodations.
 Many of these are good choices, and they’re just a short drive from the park entrance.”

 “As with all safaris, there are almost as many budget tours and packages as there are operators.
 As a basic guide, the cheapest budget safaris will start at around US$150 per person per day.
 It would be less, but you have to factor in the cost of park fees, which for Lake Nakuru National Park are US$60/35 per adult/child per day.
 You will have to pay these fees, but ask your operator whether they’re included in any prices they quote.
 Some include them, some don’t and you don’t want any nasty surprises when it comes time to pay.
-This daily cost estimate should include all accommodation (including campsites and camping equipment), a guide, driver, food, water, and two game drives on most days that you’re in the park.
+This daily cost estimate should include all accommodations (including campsites and camping equipment), a guide, driver, food, water and two game drives on most days that you’re in the park.
 On a really cheap camping safari, you may be expected to help out around camp with some of the camp chores (which might include setting up and taking down tents, cooking and washing up).
 Prices may be a little lower in the low season, although the difference is not great when it comes to the budget end of the market.”

 4Is 4 days a good length for a Lake Nakuru NP trip?

 “Four days is more than enough time to enjoy your Lake Nakuru budget safari.
 You are on holiday after all, which means that you don’t want to rush things.
 With 4 days to enjoy the park, you will be able to really get to know it well.
 Having this many days also increases your chances of seeing the park’s signature wildlife, whether it’s a leopard, a tree-climbing lion or a rhino down by the lakeshore.
 This amount of time would also allow you to factor in time to relax, rather than always rushing from one place to the next.
 At the same time, Lake Nakuru is not a big park.
 If you only have limited time, a couple of days might be enough to enjoy it, leaving time to add on an excursion to one of the other nearby Rift Valley lakes.
-These might include Lake Naivasha, Lake Elmenteita or even Lake Baringo.
-Menengai Crater, Hyrax Hill Prehistoric Site or Hells Gate National Park are other possible excursions.”
+These might include Lake Naivasha, Lake Elementaita or even Lake Baringo.
+Menengai Crater, Hyrax Hill Prehistoric Site or Hell’s Gate National Park are other possible excursions.”

 5Lake Nakuru Reviews